ajinkyakadam/awshelper/compliance/README.md

-## This directory contains script to identify resources which maybe violating compliance requirements.
+##Scripts to identify resources which maybe violating compliance requirements.

-### Identify public buckets
+### Identify public s3 buckets
-Identify and report all the public buckets in an account with their level of access.
+Identify and report all the public s3 buckets in an account with their level of access.

 #### Usage